-The EMMV nominates DELWP as the Control Agency for a range of emergencies including for blue-green algae incidents, the safety of dams in Victoria, disruption to water and wastewater services and for the safety of dams in Victoria.
+The State Emergency Management Plan (SEMP) nominates DEECA as the Control Agency for a range of emergencies including for blue-green algae incidents, the safety of dams in Victoria, disruption to water and wastewater services, and for non-hazardous pollution of inland waters.

-In order to meet its obligations under the EMMV, DELWP has developed a suite of emergency management documents to assist the response to and to mitigate the impact of these events.
+In order to meet its obligations under the SEMP, DEECA has developed a suite of emergency management documents to assist the response to and to mitigate the impact of such events.

-Emergency Notification and Response Protocol between the Department of Environment and Primary Industries and Victorian Water Corporations
+Incident Notification Protocol between the Department of Energy, Environment and Climate Action and Victorian Water Corporations

-This Emergency Notification and Response Protocol between the DELWP and Victorian Water Corporations is part of those broader emergency management response arrangements within the DELWP and the water sector.
+The Incident Notification Protocol between the DEECA and Victorian Water Corporations is part of the broader emergency management response arrangements within the DEECA and the water sector.

 The protocol provides an agreed set of response arrangements between Victorian Water Corporations and DEECA for incidents relating to blue-green algae, dam safety, disruptions to water and sewerage services and non-hazardous pollution of inland waters.

-The objective of these arrangements is to reduce the impact and consequence of the emergency on people, communities, industry, the economy and the environment.
+The objective of these arrangements is to reduce the impact and consequence of an emergency on people, communities, industry, the economy and the environment.

-These arrangements are consistent with State arrangements and other support agencies as outlined in the State Emergency Response Plan contained in the EMMV.
+These arrangements are consistent with State arrangements and other support agencies as outlined in the SEMP.

 Visit the Emergency Management Victoria website